Gamers 4 Croydon: 2010 SA election

 The party ran six candidates at the 2010 South Australian state election.
 Kat Nicholson, a postgraduate journalism student, ran for the seat of Croydon.
 David Egge ran for the seat of Norwood, Tom Birdseye ran for the seat of Adelaide, Matthew Allpress ran for the seat of Light, and Ben Ernst ran for the seat of Mawson.
 Party president and software engineer Chris Prior ran for the Legislative Council (upper house).

 In the lower house, the party performed best in Croydon (3.7 percent) and worst in Light (1.0 percent).
 In the upper house, the party received 0.8 percent (7994 votes) of the statewide vote.
 No candidates were elected.

 Mentions

-After the election, Valve Software's Gabe Newell added an Left4Dead2 in-game thank you message to Gamers 4 Croydon, in one of the safe houses for their work on getting the R18+ classification introduced for video games.
+After the election, Valve Software's Gabe Newell added a graffiti dedicated to Gamers 4 Croydon in one of the safe houses in Left 4 Dead 2 for their work on getting the R18+ classification introduced for video games.

-“We really appreciate your work for the Australian gaming community.
-Pretty impressive what you were able to accomplish.
-Please see the attached image.
-This will be going into the game next week.”